AI-Hypercomputer/ml-goodput-measurement/README.md

 ## Installation

- To install the ML Goodput Measurement package, run the following command on TPU VM:
+ To install the ML Goodput Measurement package, run the following command on the VM:

  ```bash
  pip install ml-goodput-measurement